When will international travel return? Here's what we know right now

 Seamless international travel won't happen overnight.

 Even as we wait for declines in coronavirus cases and more global coordination around safer, less confusing cross-border travel, destinations and corporations increasingly are rolling out their own interim solutions.
 Delta Air Lines is trying out a handful of Covid-tested, quarantine-free flights to the Netherlands.
 These flights employ a combination of the gold-standard PCR testing with preboarding rapid antigen testing.
-Oliveira sees rapid antigen testing as a potential aid in the industry's recovery.
+De Oliveira sees rapid antigen testing as a potential aid in the industry's recovery.
 While considered less accurate, antigen tests are also much quicker and less expensive than molecular tests as one layer of risk management.
 Iceland and Hungary have embraced the concept of "immunity passports," allowing people to enter who have already been infected with Covid-19 and recovered.

 Unfortunately like most things Covid-related, these measures are subject to change.